Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Specifications and Problem statement

 with \emph{dissipation rate}

-where $\lambda: \R^n \to \R_{> 0}$ is a Lipschitz continuous function, and $V_0 \leq \text{min}_x \left ( V(x) \right )$ is a constant value, ensuring $d(x)$ is strictly positive (and thus $V(x)$ strictly decaying) in the transitional region $\mathcal X_t$. \afterReviewChangedBox{By utilizing a strictly positive function $d(x)$, the CLF condition can be expressed as a non-strict inequality condition similar to the CBF condition -- a crucial distinction for the subsequent arguments presented in the next section.} We define the nominal region as the zero sublevel set of $V(x)$:
+where $\lambda: \R^n \to \R_{> 0}$ is a Lipschitz continuous function, and $V_0 \leq \text{min}_x \left ( V(x) \right )$ is a constant value, ensuring $d(x)$ is strictly positive (and thus $V(x)$ strictly decaying) in the transitional region $\mathcal X_t$.
+By utilizing a strictly positive function $d(x)$, the CLF condition can be expressed as a non-strict inequality condition similar to the CBF condition -- an important distinction for deriving the SOS constraints.
+We define the nominal region as the zero sublevel set of $V(x)$:

 Consequently, the transitional region is given by: